-If you’re concerned that your child’s diet could be leaving him low on some vitamins or minerals, and he isn’t able to eat more food containing the vitamins and minerals he needs, see your doctor or a dietitian for advice.
+If you think your child is low on some vitamins or minerals and can’t eat more food containing these vitamins and minerals, see your GP or a dietitian for advice.
 They might suggest that your child takes an appropriate supplement.

 Unless your GP prescribes a specific nutrient, it’s generally best to take a supplement that includes a range of nutrients and is suitable for your child’s age.

 Vitamin and mineral supplements can interact with medicines.
 If your child takes a vitamin or mineral supplement and your GP is prescribing medicine for your child, it’s important to let the GP know about the supplement.